-- Sometimes companies provide both hosting and domains in one package.
+- Many companies provide hosting and domains.

 Some tools let you publish your website online:

 - GitHub is a "social coding" site.
 It allows you to upload code repositories for storage in the Git version control system.
 You can then collaborate on code projects, and the system is open-source by default, meaning that anyone in the world can find your GitHub code, use it, learn from it, and improve on it.
-GitHub has a very useful feature called GitHub Pages, which allows you to expose website code live on the Web.
+GitHub has a very useful feature called GitHub Pages, which allows you to expose website code live on the web.

 - Google App Engine is a powerful platform that lets you build and run applications on Google's infrastructure — whether you need to build a multi-tiered web application from scratch or host a static website.
 See How do you host your website on Google App Engine? for more information.